 A First.
 After watching the beautiful and curiously relevant Brooklyn (though, hopefully other factors than romantic love can make you feel at home in a new place), as soon as I board the Singapore Airlines plane, I fall asleep across my own seat and the conveniently empty seats next to me and sleep for 8 hours straight.
-NEVER have I ever even as much as yawned lightly, let alone dozed off, on any flight, long- or short-haul, before!
-This is a good sign – I’m moving to a new continent, calmer and more collected than ever before.
-Waking up just in time for supper-time breakfast, salmon with spinach, fruit and water on the side, served by the sarong kebaya-clad flight attendants, I watch two episodes of the fifth season of Game of Thrones while purchasing and spending 15gb on social media, just because it would be a shame not to, and flipping through a creased issue of last month’s British Vogue.
-Before my system even begins to think about considering feeling a bit restless, we land in Changi.
+Super scared of flying and generally bad at sleeping while being transported, I’ve never previously even as much as yawned lightly, let alone dozed off, on any flight, long or short haul.
+I take it as a sign that I’ve got this: moving to a new continent — calmer and more collected than ever before!
+Waking up just in time for dinner time breakfast, salmon with spinach, fruit and water on the side, served by the sarong kebaya-clad flight attendants, I watch two episodes of the 5th season of Game of Thrones while purchasing and spending 15gb on social media, just because it would be a shame not to, and flipping through a creased issue of last month’s British Vogue.
+Before my system even begins to consider feeling a bit restless, we land in Changi.